PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 ## What is the AARRR framework?

 The AARRR framework, also known as "pirate metrics" or the AARRR funnel, is a classic framework for understanding customer behavior.
-It was originally devised by startup guru Dave McClure in 2007.[^1]
+It was originally [devised](https://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-nov-2010) by startup guru Dave McClure in 2007.

 It's useful for marketers, product managers, and growth hackers at startups, and applicable to any kind of online business, such as a B2B SaaS product, e-commerce website, or direct-to-consumer product.